Tips for Powersports Dune-Riding Prep

 Dune Riding Prep Tip 3: Lube the Chain and Swap the Sprocket

-Sand is one of the most abrasive substances your machine will come across in its lifetime.
-It grinds through raw metal like you wouldn’t believe!
-Using a chain lube can keep that sand from blasting your chain and can reduce wear-and-tear on parts.
+Sand grinds through raw metal like you wouldn’t believe.
+Using chain lube helps keep sand from blasting the chain, and can reduce wear-and-tear on parts.
 Aluminum is light, but steel stands the test of time.
 As the sand blasts the sprockets time and again, you want to have confidence in their ability to last.
 By swapping out your current sprocket with a steel replacement, the drivetrain on your dirt bike or ATV will last much longer.

 Dune Riding Prep Tip 4: Choose your Tires and Adjust the Pressure

 Getting traction in the sand can be a tricky skill to master, even for experienced riders.
-For this reason, consider throwing some paddle tires on your machine to make life a bit easier.
+For this reason, throw some paddle tires on your machine to make life a bit easier.

-With many types of paddle tires available, decide whether to get them or not ahead of when and how you plan on riding the dunes.
-From straight-cup to V-cup tires, you have various options for intense hill climbs or pure roosting ability.
-Not everyone wants to throw down their hard earned money for a new set of rubber tires, so making adjustments with the current setup is also an option.
+From straight-cup to V-cup tires, there are many options to choose from for intense hill climbs or pure roosting ability.
+Not everyone wants to throw down their hard earned money for a new set of tires, so making adjustments with the current setup is also an option.
 By running your sport tires at the lowest air pressures that keep the bead in place, your machine will float in the sand much easier.

 Dune Riding Prep Tip 5: Mount a Flag

-Riding on the dunes is one of the most exhilarating activities a rider can experience, but it's also one of the most dangerous.
+Riding on the dunes is one of the most adrenaline-fueled activities a powersports vehicle rider can experience, but it's also one of the most dangerous.

 Although motorsports playgrounds offer wide-open vistas and miles of land, you’d be surprised how easy it is to get disoriented or caught off guard by a shadow hiding another rider.
 While flying up and over a tall dune, it’s nearly impossible to see what or who is on the other side.
 This is where a good flag comes into play.
 While prepping for your trip, get a bright flag for your machine that stands at least 8-feet tall.

-Whether it's beaches or the desert, riding in the sand is grueling on your machine.
+Whether it's beaches or the desert, riding in the sand is grueling on an off-road vehicle.
 With some preventative maintenance, your dirt bike or ATV can be outfitted to run smoothly over the dunes, and save you time and money for your next trip.
 Happy shredding!